codacy/docs/docs/release-notes/cloud/cloud-release-notes-|-02-january-2019.md

 ## Bug fixes

--   Fixed a bug where it was not possible to select certain projects in the Team Dashboard
+-   Fixed a bug where it wasn't possible to select certain projects in the Team Dashboard
 -   Fixed a bug where an issue showed the error message repeated in the block of code, instead of the source code line
--   Fixed a bug that was showing unexisting Stylelint patterns in the UI
+-   Fixed a bug that was showing nonexistent Stylelint patterns in the UI